-I never realised Madeira was so popular with the older crowd until we got on our flight and found ourselves the youngest on board by about 30 years, but I’m glad we never let its popularity with the more mature audience put us off from visiting, because there’s good reason why those seasoned travellers come here year after year.
+I never realised Madeira was so popular with the older crowd until we got on our flight and found ourselves the youngest on board by about 30 years.
+But I’m glad we never let its popularity with the more mature audience put us off from visiting, because there’s a good reason why those seasoned travellers come here year after year.

 How to get around in Madeira

 There are buses you can use on the island, but we decided to rent a car for the duration of our stay for convenience.
 It was super affordable, costing us about £10 per day when booked in advance, plus £38 in fuel for the entire week – not bad for the 600 miles we covered.

 Despite being a very hilly island, the road system in Madeira is incredibly efficient and well-maintained, and it turned out to be the perfect place for me to try driving a left-handed car for the first time ever.